StefanoAnzolut/business-guide/source/account/inhouse-support.rst

 To add in-house support as the primary support contact:

 ..
 NOTE::
-  Be aware that your members will see these contact details in the help section of their Skribble profile.
+  Be aware that your members will see this contact detail in the help section of their Skribble profile.

 - Click **Business profile** in the lower left